How to create a Trading Plan: Step-by-step guide for Profitable & Consistent Trading

 Historical Data Testing

 - Apply your strategy to historical market data to see how it would have performed.
-This can be done in Trading View or MT4
+This can be done in Trading View or MT4 which is offer by most of the prop trading firms

 Analyze Backtest Results